Meat Loaf's 'Paradise by the Dashboard Light' is the Best Baseball Song Ever

-I was driving in my car recently when I hear Meat Loaf's Paradise By the Dashboard Light.
+I recently heard Meat Loaf's Paradise By the Dashboard Light while driving.
 It's a song I have heard many times in my life, but this time I was struck by the baseball portion of the song.
 Without basketball to distract me, I dove into a Meat Loaf wormhole.
 Not a minute could be considered wasted.

 Legendary New York Yankees broadcaster Phil Rizzuto was the voice of the play-by-play call in Paradise, something that I may have known, but I guess I always assumed it was just stock audio pieced together to describe getting lucky.
 Turns out Rizzuto actually participated in the recording.
 Your move, Joe Buck.